-We know from history books that the nomadic tribes of the East used to keep milk in bags made from animal intestines.
-Owing to the presence of microorganisms and the effect of the sun as they walked all through the day, it was often possible to filter off a cream from the milk which, in the course of time, the nomads learned to use and appreciate.
-This was the first form of yogurt.
+We know from history books that the nomadic tribes of the east used to keep milk in bags made from animal intestines.
+Owing to the presence of microorganisms and the effect of the sun as they walked throughout the day, it was often possible to filter off a cream from the milk which, in the course of time, the nomads learned to use and appreciate.
+This was the first form ofyogurt.

 In the case of milk, when good healthy bacteria, such as Lactobacillus delbrueckii bulgaricus and Streptococcus salivarius thermophilus, are added and a particular temperature is reached, they start to nibble at the tasty molecules of lactose, which is a sugar, transforming them into pyruvic acid.

-If we take all types into consideration, there are about a hundred which may be grouped into various categories: yogurt, buttermilk, crème fraîche, sour cream, ropy milk, koumiss and kefir.
+If we take all types into consideration, there are about a hundred that may be grouped into various categories: yogurt, buttermilk, crème fraîche, sour cream, ropy milk, koumiss and kefir milk.

 Crème fraîche, on the other hand, is obtained by fermenting cream with a fat content of at least 30% for 15-20 hours.
 It is excellent served with caviar, fruit and cakes.

-Sour cream is its “light” version with a 20% fat content and therefore more suitable for use in cooking.
+Sour cream is its 'light' version with a 20% fat content, and therefore more suitable for use in cooking.
 Not surprisingly, it is used in soups and stews, especially in central-eastern Europe.
 Find out different ways to cook with sour cream.